 Chromosomal disorders include:

-Many of the most common diseases are caused by interactions of several genes and factors in the the environment (for example, illnesses in the mother and medications).
+Many of the most common diseases are caused by interactions of several genes and factors in the environment (for example, illnesses in the mother and medicines).
 These include:

 MITOCHONDRIAL DNA-LINKED DISORDERS

 Mitochondria are small structures found in most of the body's cells.
 They are responsible for energy production inside cells.
 Mitochondria contain their own private DNA.

 In recent years, many disorders have been shown to result from changes (mutations) in mitochondrial DNA.
 Because mitochondria come only from the female egg, most mitochondrial DNA-related disorders are passed down from the mother.

 Mitochondrial DNA-related disorders can appear at any age.
 They have a wide variety of symptoms and signs.
 These disorders may cause: